arpan8/interview-questions/javascript/readme.md

 ![alt text](public/images/hoisting.png)

 ## 8. What is the difference between undefined and not defined?
-- When a variable is mentioned in the js code and during memory allocation phase the variable got a special type of placeholder/keyword called **undefined** and before initialize the variable if it needs to print then **undefined** will print.
+- When a variable is mentioned in the js code and during the memory allocation phase the variable gets a special type of placeholder/keyword called **undefined**.
+Before initializing the variable if it needs to print then **undefined** will print.
 - When a variable is called in the js code, and that variable is never mentioned in the js code, so the memory allocation did not happen, then we can say that variable is **not defined**.
-Also js sends a error message that particular variable is **not defined**
+Also, js sends an error message that a particular variable is **not defined**

 ## 9. Is JS a loosely type / weakly typed language?
-Javascript is a loosely type language, because when a variable has some value, then that variable does not attaches any data type with it. e.g
+Javascript is a loosely typed language because when a variable has some value, that variable does not attach any data type with it. e.g
 ```javascript
 var a = 10, b ='11'
 var a = a + b
 console.log(a) //1011
 ```
-So from the example we can see that a has integer value 10, b has string value 11, when the variables concats, then the result makes it string and its stored in the variable a.
-Now the variable has string type value.
+So from the example, we can see that a has an integer value of 10, and b has a string value of 11, when the variables concats, then the result makes it a string and it's stored in the variable a.
+Now the variable has a string type value.

 So this variable does not attach any data type with it, this makes the variable flexible to hold different data types of value.

 ## 10. What is Scope?
 Scope means where I can access a specific variable or a function in the code.

-Also when one variable has the specific area where the variable can be accessed that is called scope of the variable.
+Also when one variable has a specific area where the variable can be accessed that is called the scope of the variable.

-## 11. What is lexical environment ?
+## 11. What is lexical environment?
-Lexical means in order or in hirerchy or in a sequence.
+Lexical means in order or in hierarchy or in a sequence.
-When a execution context is created a lexical environmemet is also created.
-Lexical enviornment is the local memory space along with the lexical environment of its parent.
+When an execution context is created a lexical environment is also created.
+The lexical environment is the local memory space along with the lexical environment of its parent.

 ![alt text](public/images/lexical-env.png)

-## 12. What is scope chain ?
+## 12. What is the scope chain?
 When a variable is searched in a function's local scope, if not found then the variable is searched in its outer/parent function, if not found then it is searched in the global scope.
-So when a search is going on scope after scope, and everytime its searches to its outer scope this is called scope chaining.
+So when a search is going on scope after scope, and every time its searches to its outer scope this is called scope chaining.

 ![alt text](public/images/scope-chaining.png)